-Airborne units may "fly" up to four (4) hexes from an Airbase and paradrop into any land or coastal hex, even a battle.
+Airborne units may "fly" up to four (4) hexes from an Airbase and paradrop into a vacant hex or a battle.
+Airborne units take hits as Air units until they paradrop, which must be done (or abort and return to base)

-Airborne units count for Air Stacking until they land and Ground stacking afterward.
-They take hits as Air units until they paradrop, which must be done in their first Combat Turn or abort and return to base.
+in their first Combat Turn.
 They cannot fire until their next Combat Turn.
 Airborne landings into a vacant hex must be revealed.
-Once dropped, they can only retreat like Ground units.

-IMPORTANT: Airborne units check supply normally.
-However, if the Airborne is unsupplied, it is eliminated, regardless of current strength.
+Airborne units check supply normally, however, if the AB is unsupplied, it is eliminated, regardless of current strength.